 Pairing them with a darker hue makes them feel less so and provides good contrast both in hue and in the visual effect.

-Bright hues such as pink, orange and turquoise can signify energetic, happiness, playfulness, trendy, attention or festivity, especially when more than one are of them used together.
+Bright hues such as pink, orange and turquoise can signify energetic, happiness, playfulness, trendy, attention or festivity, especially when more than one of them are used together.

 You can pair bright hues with darker ones to lessen that effect.